berniegp/mock-xmlhttprequest/README.md

     // Do something that send()s an XMLHttpRequest to '/my/url' and returns a Promise return functionToTest().then((result) => {
-      // Assuming the returned Promise resolves to the parsed JSON response assert.equal(result.message, 'Success!');
+      // This assumes the returned Promise resolves to the parsed JSON response assert.equal(result.message, 'Success!');
     });
   } finally {